 Hip Pain: Causes and Treatment

 The hip joint can withstand repeated motion and a fair amount of wear and tear.
 This ball-and-socket joint — the body’s largest — fits together in a way that allows for fluid movement.
 The hips allow us to run, walk, sit down, bend over and move our legs in many directions.
 When the hips are a source of pain, everyday life is affected.
-In the absence of a recent trauma, hip pain in adults is most often caused by some form of arthritis.
+In the absence of a recent trauma, hip joint pain in adults is most often caused by some form of arthritis.

 Problems within the hip joint itself tend to result in pain on the inside of your hip or your groin.
-Hip pain on the outside of your hip, upper thigh or outer buttock is usually caused by problems with muscles, ligaments, tendons and other soft tissues that surround your hip joint.
+Hip joint pain on the outside of your hip, upper thigh or outer buttock is usually caused by problems with muscles, ligaments, tendons and other soft tissues that surround your hip joint.

 Causes of painful hip joints

 The most common cause of hip pain in adults over 50 is osteoarthritis.
 Because each hip joint must be able to hold half of our body weight, the cartilage in these joints must act as a shock absorber during any physical activity that makes impact with the ground, which can exacerbate damage and inflammation.
 During the impact, the bone also becomes vulnerable to breaking down and failing to rebuild itself, a condition known as Osteoporosis.

 Inflammation can also occur when the tendons around the joint are strained, especially from running or any activity that involves lifting the leg repeatedly.
 Prolonged strain on the tendon, caused by overusing muscles (or favouring one over the other), can result in tendinitis.

 Pain may arise from structures that are within the hip joint or from structures surrounding the hip.